moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/index.md

 ### **Data retrieval and field selection considerations**

-- **Row Limit:** The Lens API has a maximum return limit of 50,000 rows per request.
+- **Row limit:** The Lens API has a maximum return limit of 50,000 rows per request.
 To obtain additional data, it is necessary to set an offset.
 This row limit is in place to manage resources efficiently and ensure optimal performance.

 - **Selection:** It is important to select fields from tables that are directly related or logically joined, as the system does not automatically identify relationships between tables through transitive joins.
 Selecting fields from unrelated tables may result in incorrect or incomplete results.